 If you haven't read Naomi Novik's Uprooted yet, give it a look.
 A fantasy novel set in the mythical kingdom of Polnya, the main character Agnieszka lives in an isolated farming village surrounded by a mystical, dangerous forest.

-4. The Venus Flytrap from Little Shop of Horrors
+4. The Venus Flytrap (Little Shop of Horrors)

-5. Fangorn and the Ents from The Lord of the Rings
+5. The Ents (The Lord of the Rings)

-Part-animal, part-plant—or at least, that is what we are led to assume—the Ents are the guardians of Fangorn forest.
-Fangorn itself is also sentient, and like Uprooted it can move across the landscape and consume nearby objects in its path.
+Part-animal and part-plant—or at least, that is what we are led to assume—the Ents are the guardians of Fangorn Forest.
+Fangorn itself is also sentient, and it can move across the landscape and consume nearby objects in its path.

-6. The Space Invaders from Day of the Triffids
+6. The Space Invaders (Day of the Triffids)